-Father's Day is a special day set aside to honor and to express gratitude and appreciation to our fathers.
+Father's Day is a special day set aside to honor our fathers and to express our gratitude and appreciation for our fathers and to them.
 It became an official national holiday in 1972 when President Richard M. Nixon signed Father's Day into law.

 Credit for the adoption of a day for fathers in the United States is given to Sonora Louise Smart Dodd of Spokane, Washington.
 After listening to a sermon on Mother's Day in 1909, she got the idea for a day to honor her father, William Jackson Smart.
 Sonora's mother died in 1898, and her father raised the six children by himself.
 Through Sonora's efforts, Spokane celebrated the first Father's Day on June 19, 1910.
 Father's Day is now an official holiday celebrated on the third Sunday in June.

 I am grateful for the fathers in my life: my own father, my father-in-law, my husband who is the father of our six children, and my sons and sons-in-law who are the fathers of my grandchildren.
-To all of them, I say thank you and Happy Father's Day.
+I especially love to watch my sons and sons-in-law being fathers to their children.
+It touches my heart in a way that nothing else does!
+To all of these special fathers, I say thank you and Happy Father's Day.

 A father holds an important position in a family.
 He has the responsibility to 1) preside over his family in love and righteousness, 2) provide the necessities of life for his family, and 3) protect his family from all harmful influences.

 Ephesians 6:4 reads, "And, ye fathers, provoke not your children to wrath: but bring them up in the nurture and admonition of the Lord."